kubernetes-sigs/cluster-api/docs/book/src/clusterctl/overview.md

 * use [`clusterctl config cluster`](commands/config-cluster.md) to spec out workload clusters
-* use [`clusterctl generate yaml`](commands/generate-yaml.md) to process yaml using clusterctl's internal yaml processor.
+* use [`clusterctl generate yaml`](commands/generate-yaml.md) to process yaml
+* use [`clusterctl get kubeconfig`](commands/get-kubeconfig.md) to get the kubeconfig of an existing workload cluster. using clusterctl's internal yaml processor.
 * use [`clusterctl move`](commands/move.md) to migrate objects defining a workload clusters (e.g. Cluster, Machines) from a management cluster to another management cluster